benGigaTech/python-grc-b/memory-bank/activeContext.md

 ## Current Challenges

+1. **Connection Pool Management**: Ensuring optimal configuration and monitoring of database connection pool to balance resource utilization with performance needs.

-1. **Settings Management**: Ensuring proper integration of settings throughout the application and providing appropriate defaults.
+2. **Settings Management**: Ensuring proper integration of settings throughout the application and providing appropriate defaults.

-2. **Evidence Lifecycle Management**: Developing a robust system for tracking evidence validity and expiration.
+3. **Evidence Lifecycle Management**: Developing a robust system for tracking evidence validity and expiration.

-3. **Notification System Reliability**: Ensuring email notifications are delivered reliably and on schedule.
+4. **Notification System Reliability**: Ensuring email notifications are delivered reliably and on schedule.

-4. **Multi-Tenancy Considerations**: Evaluating requirements for supporting multiple organizations within the same instance.
+5. **Multi-Tenancy Considerations**: Evaluating requirements for supporting multiple organizations within the same instance.

-5. **Security Hardening**: Ongoing assessment and improvement of application security measures.
+6. **Security Hardening**: Ongoing assessment and improvement of application security measures.

-6. **UI/UX Refinement**: Enhancing user experience based on initial feedback and usability testing.
+7. **UI/UX Refinement**: Enhancing user experience based on initial feedback and usability testing.